samrath-sudesh-acharya/Mac-Changer/README.md

 # Mac-Changer
-This is a python script to change the Mac address of your wifi adpater or wifi card
+This is a python script to change the Mac address of your wifi adpater or wifi card in linux